scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

-Machine learning is a rapidly-growing field with several machine learning frameworks available for Python:
+Machine learning is a rapidly-growing field with several machine learning frameworks available for Python.

 .. image:: mdp.png
    :scale: 70